How to Be an Independent Contractor

 How to pay independent contractor taxes

-Understanding your tax obligations as a contractor can be daunting, especially if you’ve only worked as an employee before.
+Understanding your tax obligations as a contractor can be daunting, especially if you’ve only worked as an employee.
 Being self-employed requires getting familiar with different taxes since you must pay them yourself.
-As an independent contractor, you will need to pay both self-employment and income taxes.

-Pay quarterly self-employment and income taxes on all compensation earned as an independent contractor
+Pay income taxes and social security taxes on all compensation earned as an independent contractor

-The self-employment tax is the contractor’s version of the FICA tax usually paid by employers.
+In the US, for example, independent contractors must pay income tax and self-employment taxes, a version of the FICA tax usually paid by employers.
 Self-employment tax consists of Social Security tax and Medicare taxes.

-The self-employment tax rate is 15.3% of your net earnings as a contractor.
+The self-employment tax rate in the US is 15.3% of your net earnings as a contractor.
 The rate comprises two halves:

 - Half of the tax (7.65%) is the “employee’s” portion